-The Company is managed under the direction of a Board of Directors currently composed of six members, five of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Company is managed under the direction of a Board of Directors currently composed of eight members, seven of whom the Board has determined are independent under the rules of the listing standards for the Nasdaq Global Market (the "Nasdaq Rules") and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+If all of the nominees named in this proxy statement are elected, seven of the eight directors will be independent under Nasdaq Rules.

 Board members are expected to attend each Board meeting and each meeting of any committee on which such Board member serves and they are encouraged to attend the Annual Meeting of Stockholders.
-The Board of Directors met four times in 2012.
-Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2012.
-Each incumbent director attended the 2012 annual meeting.
-Stockholders or other interested parties may communicate with members of the Board of Directors individually or with the Board of Directors as a whole by sending a letter to the appropriate director or the Board of Directors in care of the Secretary of the Company at the address shown below under "- Communications with the Board of Directors."
+The Board of Directors met six times in 2014.
+Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors that were held during the time that he or she served on the Board of Directors and of each committee on which he or she served during 2014.
+Each incumbent director who was a director at the time of the 2014 annual meeting attended the 2014 annual meeting.
+Stockholders or other interested parties may communicate with members of the Board of Directors individually or with the Board of Directors as a whole by sending a letter to the appropriate director or the Board of Directors in care of the Secretary of the Company at the address shown below under "-Communications with the Board of Directors."